How our newest tool can help transform agricultural landscapes

 A tool designed to be used at scale

-The SCOPE Rapid assessment consists of a short questionnaire and some necessary background information.
+The SCOPE Rapid tool consists of a short questionnaire and some necessary background information.
 The questionnaire is 26 questions long and divided into six dimensions.
 The first five dimensions are a subset of our eight standard dimensions: internal management, financial management, operations, production base, and market.
 The sixth dimension is specific to the SCOPE Rapid tool and consists of eight questions unique to the SCOPE Rapid tool.
 These questions are a less in-depth version of additional information gathered in our other tools, including information about registration and loan history.
 The information collected results in an overview of the assessed agribusinesses that can be used in many ways.

 The SCOPE Rapid offers a panoramic view of the agribusiness landscape

 The SCOPE Rapid is a first step towards creating change on a massive level.
-The results from a SCOPE Rapid assessment provide an insight into what the agribusiness does and does not have.
-For example, a SCOPE Rapid assessment can show if an agribusiness has a bank account, proper internal management, and the number of people (both male and female) on the payroll.
+The results from a SCOPE Rapid provide an insight into what the agribusiness does and does not have.
+For example, a SCOPE Rapid can show if an agribusiness has a bank account, proper internal management, and the number of people (both male and female) on the payroll.
 The tool assesses what is already in place to give an idea of the general state of the agribusiness.
 The tool does not gather data on professionalism or lead to SCOPE scores, but it does provide a first glimpse at the agribusiness.
 It will also be enough to provide local governments with a snapshot of the country or sector, which can help them direct aid, design projects, and create policy.